SEA VEGETABLE : Mirin

 Product Characteristics

-Mirin is a rare seaweed that has been loved in certain areas of Kyushu, Japan.
+Mirin is a rare seaweed that has been loved in certain areas of Kyushu region, in Japan.
 The natural property of Mirin causes its form to be fragile and easily resolvent just after a few hours.
 In order to prevent this, we take good care by immediately drying it while it is still freshly harvested.

 By making use of the texture that is the biggest feature of miline in cooking